byronkarlen/Ledger/FRICTION-LOG.md

 - `agent-device`'s quick swipe fling doesn't trigger paging gestures; real drags work.
   Cost real time chasing a "bug" that wasn't one.
+- **Refs are single-use-ish:** after any snapshot, old refs error with "needs a complete snapshot".
+Selector values with spaces need inner quotes (`text="Sign in"`), and exact match fails on concatenated cell labels — `find "Delta" press` (contains-match) works.
+- **Interrupting a command can wedge the iOS runner** (RUNNER_BUSY on everything after).
+  `close` + re-`open` the session resets it.
+- **`agent-device record` is tiny (220px) on simulators.** For pixel work, record with `xcrun simctl io booted recordVideo` (full resolution, but it only writes frames when the screen changes — a "3-second" clip can be 2 frames) and extract frames with ffmpeg.
 - **`press "some label"` isn't a thing** — a bare string is `INVALID_ARGS`.
 Targets are `@refs` from `snapshot -i`, `key=value` selectors, or raw point coordinates (physical px ÷ scale).